aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitem/_index.md

 ```

 Sets whether the pivot item is hidden.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Aspose.Cells.Pivot.PivotField.HideItem method.
 This property will be removed 12 months later since JANUARY 2012.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |